-Social/physical distancing: The school uses multiple entrances to allow for social distancing.
+Social/physical distancing: When feasible, desks are spaced three to six feet apart whenever possible.
+The school uses multiple entrances/exits to allow for social distancing.
 Students transition between classrooms at staggered times to allow for social distancing at lockers.